 The many temples had fires going to burn incense, and all the housing had fires inside, so smoke hung over the whole place.
 The housing seemed pretty rickety - thin board walls with gaps large enough to put my fist through, and caved in tin or wood-shingled roofs.
 The temples, however, were in excellent shape.
 Gold-leaf everywhere, bronze roofs, gilded Buddhas.
 Picture-taking is not allowed inside, so I don't have any images of the Buddhas, prayer rugs, monks meditating, or people praying.

 Outside the temple complex there was an enterprising man with a large yak, and a lean-to with a laser printer - a nice photo-op.
-Several of our group paid 10y to sit on the yak, while the rest of us took photos.
-The guy was in traditional dress, and sang as he posed.
-A large crowd had gathered to watch the crazy foreigners by the time we left.

 We drove back down to Lijiang this afternoon, another hair-raising bus ride down mountain roads.
 We have free time in the morning to shop, take pictures, etc., then fly to Beijing tomorrow afternoon.